The Woolf Institute

 The institute is an associate member of the Cambridge Theological Federation which brings together eleven institutions through which people of different denominations, including Anglican, Methodist, Eastern Orthodox, Reformed and Roman Catholic, train for various forms of Christian ministry and service.

 History

 The Woolf Institute was established in 1998 as The Center for Jewish-Christian Relations to "provide an academic framework and space in which people could tackle issues of religious difference constructively."
 In 2010, it combined with The Centre for the Study of Muslim-Jewish Relations and the Centre for Policy and Public Education, and the institute was renamed to The Woolf Institute.

 In 2019, the institute set out to explore how to tackle extremism in the United Kingdom, and to find a way to measure different levels of extremism.

+In 2026, the Woolf Institute launched the Commission on Interfaith Relations: UK Faith Groups and Global Conflicts, to investigate how global conflicts affect UK Faith communities.

 Teaching

 The Woolf Institute works together with the Cambridge Commonwealth Trust and the Cambridge Overseas Trust to offer the Woolf Institute Cambridge Scholarship, a PhD scholarship for the study of relations between Jews, Christians and Muslims.
 It also contributes to the MPhil in Middle East Studies at the University of Cambridge, and offers a Professional Doctorate in collaboration with the Cambridge Theological Federation and Anglia Ruskin University.